Measuring the Financial Well-Being of Your Workforce

 Incorporating an interactive tool that gives immediate feedback can help employees identify their current status and balance their short- and long-term financial goals.

-Providing a one-on-one meeting with a financial planner or other expert for each employee to have after completing the survey encourages your workers to take action with their newfound knowledge and further enhance their overall financial wellness.
+Consider providing a one-on-one meeting with a financial planner or other expert to each employee who completes the survey.
+This encourages your workers to take action with their newfound knowledge and further enhance their overall financial wellness.
 (It can also prompt more willingness to take the assessment among employees.)

 Measuring Provides a Compass for Your Financial Wellness Benefits

-You’ll also want to analyze your own data on the benefits you’re currently providing to determine how well they’re contributing to employee financial wellness.
-A comprehensive look at who is using what benefits — including everything from health insurance to 401(k)s to paid parental leave and student loan assistance — and what employees are paying for or contributing to those benefits, can unlock details about access and participation among all levels of your workforce.
+It’s also important to analyze your own data on the benefits you’re currently providing to determine how well they’re contributing to employee financial wellness.
+A comprehensive look at who is using what benefits — including everything from health insurance and 401(k)s to paid parental leave and student loan assistance — and what employees are paying for or contributing to those benefits, can unlock details about access and participation among all levels of your workforce.

 A benefit analysis combined with a wage assessment and employee financial wellness survey helps provide a deeper understanding of gaps in your total benefits strategy, areas where employee engagement and education are needed, and what new tools and programs might enhance financial well-being among your workers.